Digital-Business-Council/Digital-Business-Council.github.io/pages/policies/privacy.md

 This privacy policy applies to any and all personal information that You provide to us from time to time.

-By providing us with personal information, You consent to us collecting, holding, using and disclosing that personal information in accordance with this Privacy Policy as amended and published by the Council from time to time
+By providing us with personal information, You consent to us collecting, holding, using and disclosing that personal information in accordance with this Privacy Policy as amended and published by the Council from time to time.

 ###  1.2.
 Purpose and Scope

-The Digital Business Council (Council) is committed to complying with its obligations under the applicable privacy legislation and rules.
+The Digital Business Council (**Council**) is committed to complying with its obligations under the applicable privacy legislation and rules.

 This Privacy Policy sets out the following matters: